Nematode: Nervous system

 At the anterior end of the animal a dense, circular nerve ring which serves as the brain surrounds the pharynx.
 From this ring six labial papillary nerve cords extend anteriorly, while six nerve cords; a large ventral, a smaller dorsal and two pairs of sublateral cords extend posteriorly.
 Each nerve lies within a cord of connective tissue lying beneath the cuticle and between the muscle cells.
 The ventral nerve is the largest, and has a double structure forward of the excretory pore.
 The dorsal nerve is responsible for motor control, while the lateral nerves are sensory, and the ventral combines both functions.

-The nervous system is also the only place in the nematode body that contains cilia, which are all nonmotile and with a sensory function.
+The nervous system is the only place in the body that contains cilia; these are all nonmotile and with a sensory function.

-The bodies of nematodes are covered in numerous sensory bristles and papillae that together provide a sense of touch.
+The body is covered in numerous sensory bristles and papillae that together provide a sense of touch.
 Behind the sensory bristles on the head lie two small pits, or 'amphids'.
 These are well supplied with nerve cells and are probably chemoreception organs.
 A few aquatic nematodes possess what appear to be pigmented eye-spots, but whether or not these are actually sensory in nature is unclear.